finbourne/lusid-sdk-python-preview/sdk/docs/AllocationsApi.md

 sort_by = ['sort_by_example'] # list[str] | Allocation the results by these fields.
 Use use the '-' sign to denote descending allocation e.g. -MyFieldName. (optional)
 start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
-Currently Allocations can be filtered by Code (e.g.              \"Id eq 'ALLOC001'), Allocated Order Id (e.g. AllocatedOrderId eq 'ORD001'), Quantity (e.g. \"Quantity lt 100\"),              LUSID Instrument Id (e.g. \"LusidInstrumentId eq 'LUID_12345678'\") or by Property (Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid). (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Allocations\" domain to decorate onto each allocation.
+Currently Allocations can be filtered by Id (e.g.              \"Id eq 'ALLOC001'), Allocated Order Id (e.g. AllocatedOrderId eq 'ORD001'), Quantity (e.g. \"Quantity lt 100\"),              LUSID Instrument Id (e.g. \"LusidInstrumentId eq 'LUID_12345678'\") or by Property (Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid). (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Allocations\" domain to decorate onto each allocation.
 These take the format {domain}/{scope}/{code} e.g. \"Allocations/system/Name\". (optional)

 try: